prasanna4264/Speech-Audio-Analysis-With-Deep-Learning/README.md

 - **Zero Crossing Rate (ZCR)**
 - **RMS Energy**

-Features are stored as `.npy` files and loaded into memory for model training.
+Use `notebooks/featuresExtraction.py` to extract and store these features as `.npy` files.

 ---